VincentSchmid/2048_godot/README.md

 # 2048 godot mobile
 2048 game with multiple undos.
 Implemented using the command pattern.
-currently optimized for iphone 13 resolution but with minor adjustments any resolution could work.
+Currently optimized for iphone 13 resolution,
+but with minor tweaking of the constants in the Controller any resolution could work.

 ![screenshot of game](screenshots/game.png)